 Which Tool Should You Choose?

-If your audience is mainly on Instagram and TikTok: Later.
+If your primary platform is Instagram and you need a visual content calendar: Later.

-If you're an enterprise team with complex workflows: Hootsuite.
+If you're an enterprise team managing multiple accounts with complex approval workflows: Hootsuite.

 The right tool depends on where your audience is and how much you upload.
 For most video creators who publish to YouTube regularly, a dedicated video distribution tool like Synchro will save more time than a general-purpose social media scheduler — because it's designed around the video upload workflow, not bolted on as an afterthought.